Octopus's Garden: Personnel

+Certifications

-Remix in Love
+Love remix

 The song was remixed in 2006 for the Beatles album Love, which contained remixes of classic Beatles songs.
 The remix begins with Starr's vocals over the orchestration from "Good Night", then transitions into the original instrumental backing track on the line "I'd ask my friends...", with sound effects from "Yellow Submarine" added in the background.
-During the guitar solo, the drum track is replaced with that of "Lovely Rita".
+During the guitar solo, the drum track is replaced with that of "Lovely Rita" and ends with the beginning guitar riff from "Sun King".

-Book

-In 2014, Starr wrote a children's book based on and named after the song.
-The book, which consists of the song's lyrics, is illustrated by Ben Cort.
-A CD is included with the book, including an introduction by Starr, a new version of the song, the lyrics spoken as prose, and an instrumental version of the song.

 Other versions

-Jim Henson's Muppets made 3 video cover versions of the song, on Sesame Street, episode 19 in 1969, The Ed Sullivan Show in March 1970, and The Muppet Show episode 312 in 1978, which was performed by Kermit the Frog, his nephew Robin the Frog, and Miss Piggy.
+Jim Henson's Muppets made three video cover versions of the song, on Sesame Street, Episode 19 in 1969, The Ed Sullivan Show in March 1970, and The Muppet Show Episode 312 in 1978, which was performed by Kermit the Frog, his nephew Robin the Frog, and Miss Piggy.

-Reparata and the Delrons released the song as a single in 1972 on Dart records, backed with "Your Life Is Gone".
-It used vocal effects and ocean-themed sound effects to mimic the style of their 1968 UK hit, "Captain of Your Ship".
-It was re-released in 1976, with the A- and B-sides reversed, and credited to Reparata (no Delrons).

-Noel Gallagher of Oasis adds adapted lyrics from "Octopus's Garden" to the end of their song "Whatever" during some of his live performances.
-The phrase "I'd like to be under the sea" is in the refrain of one of Oasis' most popular b-sides, "Take Me Away".
-Also, the refrain from the chorus of "Octopus's Garden" can be heard about forty seconds from the end of "The Masterplan", also by Oasis.
+Oasis and Noel Gallagher have used lyrics from "Octopus's Garden": the phrase "I'd like to be under the sea" is in the refrain of one of Oasis' most popular B-sides, "Take Me Away".

-The song was covered and recorded by Canadian children's musician Raffi for the 1985 album One Light, One Sun.

-Beatles cover band The Punkles did a punk cover on their fourth album For Sale sung by their drummer Markey Starkey.
+The refrain from the chorus of "Octopus's Garden" can be heard about forty seconds from the end of Oasis's "The Masterplan".
+The band also frequently use the same refrain at the end of live performances of their 1994 single "Whatever".